For information regarding the UK leaving the EU, please see this page.

 Applications are currently open for the Warwick Taught Masters Scholarship Scheme.
 100 scholarships of £5,000 are available to Home/ EU postgraduate students from under-represented groups starting a taught masters course at Warwick this autumn.
 Find out more >>

-Following the recent consultation into Postgraduate funding, the government have announced their intention to offer loans to students commencing Postgraduate Masters study in the 2016/17 academic year.
+Following the recent consultation into Postgraduate funding, the government have announced that they will be offering loans to students commencing Postgraduate Masters study in the 2016/17 academic year.
+Applications are open now.
 Find out more.

 Further information about scholarships and other funding opportunities can be found via the Graduate School.